gwu-libraries/scholarspace-hyrax/README.md

         % cp config/initializers/setup_mail.rb.template config/initializers/setup_mail.rb

   Set the SMTP credentials for the user as whom the app will send email.
+Make sure that the `user_name` value in `setup_mail.rb` matches the `contact_email` value configured above in `sufia.rb`.

   * Edit `config/initializers/mailboxer.rb` with email account: